A characterisation of higher torsion classes: Closure under d -extensions and d -quotients

 in $\mc$ with $X$ and $Y$ in $\uc$.
 By \cref{rem: minimality and radical}, the morphism $e_i$ is left minimal for $i=0,\dots,d-2$.
 As $\uc$ is a $d$-torsion class, we obtain the solid part of the diagram

 where the bottom row is the $d$-exact sequence associated to $E_1$ by $\uc$.
-In particular, the object $tE_1 \in \uc$ is the $d$-torsion subobject of $E_1$ with respect to $\uc$ by \cref{lem:sametorsionobject}, and the sequence $W_1 \to \cdots \to W_d$ is $\uc$-exact.
+In particular, the object $tE_1 \in \uc$ is the $d$-torsion subobject of $E_1$ with respect to $\uc$ by \cref{lem:sametorsionobject}, and the sequence

+is exact for every $U$ in $\uc$.
 As $\iota$ is a right $\tc$-approximation and $X \in \uc = \tc \cap \mc$, there exists a morphism $g_0 \colon X \to tE_1$ making the left square commute.
 We can hence complete the diagram to a morphism $g$ of $d$-exact sequences by using the factorisation property for weak cokernels, see \cref{subsec:d-abelian categories}.